Animal cruelty suspect accused of shooting 3 DC officers faced eviction over dogs: court docs

-A gunman accused of shooting three D.C. police officers who were trying to serve him a warrant on animal cruelty charges faced eviction after his dogs menaced a 2-year-old, according to his landlord's account in court documents.
+A man accused of shooting three D.C. police officers who were trying to serve him a warrant on animal cruelty charges faced eviction after his dogs were aggressive toward a 2-year-old, according to his landlord's account in court documents.

-In court documents, James' landlord claimed that two of James' dogs, both described as pit bulls, were aggressive toward the toddler and their guardian in spring 2023.
+In court documents, the suspect's landlord claimed that two of the suspect's dogs, both described as pit bulls, were aggressive toward a toddler and their guardian in spring 2023.

-James’ landlord was trying to evict him for failing to remove dogs from his home, court documents show.

 We're making it easier for you to find stories that matter with our new newsletter — The 4Front.
 Sign up here and get news that is important for you to your inbox.

+The landlord was trying to evict him for failing to remove dogs from his home, court documents show.

-About 30 dogs were removed from James' home after he was arrested on Wednesday evening.
+About 30 dogs were taken from the home after Rattigan was arrested Wednesday evening.
 Three Humane Rescue Alliance vans were used to transport them.

 Local